rpeszek/my-blogs/posts/2021-12-10-ts-types-part1.md

   )
 ```

-That is so much easier that specifying the exact `useThisAsync` overload!
+That is so much easier than specifying the exact `useThisAsync` overload!

 #### Type Holes